Ebiroll/qemu_esp32/README.md

 Falling back to built-in command interpreter.
 ```

-When running with debugger.
-Some register name mapping is probably wrong. :-P
+Some i/o register name mapping is probably wrong.
 The values returned are more than likely wrong.
 tlb_fill() is probably a cached read of instructions or data.
 ```
 Terminal 1